Titanic (1997 film): Home media

+Titanic was released by Paramount Home Entertainment on Blu-ray and Blu-ray 3D on September 10, 2012.
+The 3D presentation is split over two discs and is also THX-certified.
+Special features on another disc included many of those featured on the 2005 Special Collector's Edition DVD along with two new documentaries titled "Reflections on Titanic" and "Titanic: The Final Word with James Cameron."
+The latter aired on National Geographic on April 9, 2012, and was executively produced by Cameron.
+A 4K release was released on December 5, 2023, on both digital and Ultra HD Blu-ray.

+After being on the Amazon Prime Video streaming service in the U.S. in April 2023, Titanic became available on Netflix in July 2023 shortly after the Titan submersible implosion.
+It became available on Paramount+ in October 2023 and on Prime Video for a period starting in April 2024 and April 2025.
+It was announced as coming to Hulu in February 2025.
+It was available on the free ad-supported streaming service Pluto TV in June 2023.

+Reception

 Box office

-Including revenue from the 2012, 2017 and 2023 reissues, Titanic earned $674.3 million in North America and $1.575 billion in other countries, for a worldwide total of $2.249 billion.
+Including revenue from the 2012, 2017 and 2023 reissues, Titanic earned $674.3 million in North America and $1.590 billion in other countries, for a worldwide total of $2.264 billion.
 It became the highest-grossing film of all time worldwide in 1998, beating Jurassic Park (1993).
 The film remained so for twelve years, until Avatar (2009), also written and directed by Cameron, surpassed it in 2010.
+It would hold the record for being Paramount's highest-grossing film domestically until it was dethroned by Top Gun: Maverick (2022) twenty-five years later.
 On March 1, 1998, it became the first film to earn more than $1 billion worldwide and on the weekend April 13–15, 2012—a century after the original vessel's foundering, Titanic became the second film to cross the $2 billion threshold during its 3D re-release.
 Box Office Mojo estimates that Titanic is the fifth-highest-grossing film of all time in North America when adjusting for ticket price inflation.
 The site also estimates that the film sold over 128 million tickets in the US in its initial theatrical run.

 Titanic was the first foreign-language film to succeed in India, which claims to have the largest movie-going audience in the world.
-A Hindustan Times report attributes this to the film's similarities and shared themes with most Bollywood films.
+A Hindustan Times report attributes this to its similarities and shared themes with most Bollywood films.